+44 (0)113 343 3274

 Summary: Social History of Laboratories and Instruments, especially physics; History of Electrical Technology, especially telecommunications; Gender and Technology, Histories of patenting.

-Graeme Gooday joined the Department in August 1994, following postdoctoral research posts in history of science and technology at the Universities of Kent and Oxford.
+Graeme Gooday joined the University in August 1994, following postdoctoral research posts in history of science and technology at the Universities of Kent and Oxford.

-Broadly interested in the history of technology post-1870, his current research focuses on the cultural history of electrical technology, especially relating the problematic advent of electric lighting to issues of hazard, gender, aesthetics, health, expertise, authority and personification.
+Broadly interested in the history of technology post-1870, his current research focuses on the cultural history of electrical technology, especially relating the problematic advent of electric lighting, disputes over patenting, hearing loss, and auditory enhancement.

 A dedicated teacher, he has won prizes for educational work from the History of Science Society, the UK's Higher Education Academy and the University of Leeds.
-From 1 September 2007 he led a collaborative Arts and Humanities Research Council funded 3-year project 'Owning and Disowning Invention: Intellectual Property, Authority and Identity in British Science and Technology, 1880-1920'.
+From 1 September 2007 he led a collaborative Arts and Humanities Research Council funded 3-year project 'Owning and Disowning Invention: Intellectual Property, Authority and Identity in British Science and Technology, 1880-1920', and more recently, he is the principal investigator on new AHRC funded project 'Electrifying the country house: Educational resources on the history of domestic electricity'.

 - History of Intellectual Property in Science and Technology